harrisonhoward/PasswordManager/README.md

 ### Features in the works
 **Account Management**\
-Be able to manage your account.
-Such as deleting and changing your password.
-As well as more optional security like, request the password when editing or creating passwords.
+Request the password when editing or creating passwords.

-**Admin**\
-The first account created will automatically be assigned as an Admin.
-Be able to manage all users (not passwords).

 **More control of the passwords**\
 Be able to save your passwords in an CSV file (options to be encrypted or in plain text).